 Designed for students of diverse interests, abilities, talents and backgrounds, The Fairchild Challenge is Fairchild Tropical Botanic Garden's annual environmental education outreach program.
-With separate but parallel programs for students in grades Pre-K to 5, 6 to 8 and 9 to 12, The Fairchild Challenge is composed of multidisciplinary competitions and activities aligned with the New Generation Sunshine State Standards.
+With separate but parallel programs for students in grades Pre-K to 5, 6 to 8 and 9 to 12, The Fairchild Challenge is composed of multidisciplinary competitions and activities aligned with State Academic Standards.

-The Fairchild Challenge options are intended to appeal to students through hands-on activities that encourage them to experiment with ideas, develop skills, seek information and voice opinions.
+The Fairchild Challenge 'challenges' are intended to appeal to students through hands-on activities that encourage them to experiment with ideas, develop skills, seek information and voice opinions.
 This free program is open to all schools in the South Florida area.
-Last year, over 100,000 students and teachers from 236 elementary, middle and high schools participated.
+Last year, over 125,000 students and teachers from 263 elementary, middle and high schools participated.
 Gardens and other institutions as near as Central Florida and as far as Costa Rica have replicated The Fairchild Challenge model as our Fairchild Challenge Satellite Partners.

 How do I get my school involved?

-A team of Fairchild Challenge coordinators at your school (consisting of at least 2 teachers in diverse disciplines plus a media center representative) submits one registration form.
+A team of Fairchild Challenge coordinators at your school (consisting of at least 2 teachers in diverse disciplines) submits one registration form.
 All administrators and faculty should be notified that your school is registered.
 Schools are encouraged to include as many students as possible in the various Challenge competitions and may accomplish this by entering any number of the challenges.

 How can I get more booklets?

 The program booklets can be downloaded from our homepage.

 I would like to participate.
 How do I get started?